 Why?
 Remember how arrogant Tom Cruise and his fellow fighter pilots were in the movie Top Gun?
 In real life, a superstar coder is likely going to be five times as self-righteous and twice as quick to defend their excellence.

-These types of work relationships almost always end badly.
+These types of work relationships almost always end badly without that designer being on premesis and working as a part of a team.
 Think epic proporations bad.

 18) Do you take deadlines even halfway seriously?